FAMILY WEALTH MANAGEMENT & TRANSFER

 - Irrevocable grantor trusts

-Our Tax Team is able to assist you in understanding the best method of wealth transfer for your unique situation.
+Our Tax Team is able to assist you in understanding the various methods of wealth transfer related to your situation.

-To read part 1, click here.
-Last month, our Q&A focused on a few steps you should take to help ensure your assets are set to transition to your heirs in a private manner without the court system getting involved.
-In addition, we briefly covered the benefits of trusts and why you should revisit your […]
+Last month, our Q&A focused on a few steps to take to help ensure your assets will transition to your heirs in a private manner without the court system getting involved.
+In addition, we discussed the benefits of trusts and consistently revisiting / updating your estate plan with your estate…

 As college costs continue to rise (the estimated cost per each year of college at a 4-year public university for today’s newborns is over $50,000 per the College Board, College Cost Calculator), it is important to evaluate different opportunities to save for college and invest sooner than later.